Table of contents |

 (i)The people of Coorg are independent.
 They are of Greek or Arabic descent.
 They have a tradition of hospitality.
 They enjoy recounting numerous tales of valor related to their sons and fathers.
 Kodavas are the only people in India permitted to carry firearms without a license.
 The author has described the people of Coorg as a proud race of martial men and beautiful women.

 (ii) Coffee is the main crop of Coorg.
-The coffee estates stand tucked under tree canopies in prime corners.
+The air smells of invigorating coffee.
+Coffee estates and colonial bungalows stand tucked under tree canopies in prime corners of the town.

 (iii) The sports that Coorg offers to tourists are river rafting, canoeing, rappelling, rock climbing, mountain biking, and trekking.